mlabonne/llm-course/README.md

 * **Traditional metrics**: Metrics like perplexity and BLEU score are not as popular as they were because they're flawed in most contexts.
 It is still important to understand them and when they can be applied.
 * **General benchmarks**: Based on the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is the main benchmark for general-purpose LLMs (like ChatGPT).
 There are other popular benchmarks like [BigBench](https://github.com/google/BIG-bench), [MT-Bench](https://arxiv.org/abs/2306.05685), etc.
 * **Task-specific benchmarks**: Tasks like summarization, translation, and question answering have dedicated benchmarks, metrics, and even subdomains (medical, financial, etc.), such as [PubMedQA](https://pubmedqa.github.io/) for biomedical question answering.
 * **Human evaluation**: The most reliable evaluation is the acceptance rate by users or comparisons made by humans.
-If you want to know if a model performs well, the simplest but surest way is to use it yourself.
+Logging user feedback in addition to the chat traces (e.g., using [LangSmith](https://docs.smith.langchain.com/evaluation/capturing-feedback)) helps to identify potential areas for improvement.

 📚 **References**:
 * [Perplexity of fixed-length models](https://huggingface.co/docs/transformers/perplexity) by Hugging Face: Overview of perplexity with code to implement it with the transformers library.